 Orogenic gold mineralization in the POGB frequently has an association with pyrrhotite (a sulphide mineral which is magnetic), associated with swarms of quartz veins and veinlets generally restricted to discrete, continuous packages in regional shear zone structures hosted by fine-grained sedimentary units.
-In August 2018 New-Sense Geophysics Limited completed an approximate 3,000-line km heliborne magnetic/radiometric geophysical survey over Palamina Peru's Coasa and Cori gold projects and Winshear Gold's Gaban gold project in the POGB.
-A heliborne geophysical study is being used to assist in identifying drill targets at Coasa and in locating further shear zones under cover on the Gaban and Cori Projects.
+In August 2018.
+New-Sense Geophysics Limited completed an approximate 3,000-line km heli-borne magnetic/radiometric geophysical survey over Palamina Peru's Usicayos and Cori gold projects and Winshear Gold's Gaban gold project in the POGB.
+The heli-borne geophysical study is being used to assist in identifying drill targets at Usicayos and in locating further shear zones under cover on the Gaban and Cori Projects.